COPtoLON/Knowledgebase/README.md

+1. intro - what is? why is important?
+2. if you want to donate/contribute
+3. structure
+4. contact?

 # There will be significant changes in the coming months

 Over the coming months I will change the layout and structure of this repository.